Nicer82/EnergyMonitor/README.md

 1. Download the latest image of Raspbian Lite, available at raspberrypi.org/downloads
 2. Flash the image to a fresh micro SD card (I used balenaEtcher)
 3. Plug the SD card into the raspberry PI together with a keyboard, screen and power
 4. Wait for Raspbian to do its initial configuration.
-Once you get to the login prompt, log in with user 'pi', password 'raspbian'.
+Once you get to the login prompt, log in with user 'pi', password 'raspberry'.
 5. Open the Raspbian config tool
     ```sh
     sudo raspi-config